beginning of content

 Self-care at home

-If these measures don't work, ask your doctor or pharmacist for advice.
-They might need to check the medicines you take or recommend a laxative to get your bowel moving.
+If these lifestyle measures don't work, ask your doctor or pharmacist for advice.

 Medicines for constipation

 Laxatives can be used to treat constipation.
 There are several different types.
-Your doctor or pharmacist will talk with you about which laxative may be best for your episode of constipation.
+Ask your doctor or pharmacist which laxative may be best for you.

 Laxative type Examples Note